twpayne/chezmoi/docs/REFERENCE.md

 * A *target* is a file, directory, or symlink in the destination directory.

-* The *destination state* is the state of all the targets in the destination directory.
+* The *destination state* is the current state of all the targets in the destination directory.

 * The *config file* contains machine-specific configuration, by default it is `~/.config/chezmoi/chezmoi.toml`.